 The Staffordshire Regiment badge.

 His battalion fought near Ypres.
 Claude was injured in June 1916.
-He returned to the front line but he wounded again on 17th November 1917.
+He returned to the front line but he was wounded again on 17th November 1917.
 The war diary of his battalion records that they were west of Cambrai when Claude was injured.
 He was admitted at a hospital near Boulogne.
 Claude died of wounds on 28th November 1917.
 He was 35.

 Roll of honour in the Oakhamian Magazine, Easter term 1918, Vol.34, no.1

 Claude is buried in grave IV.J.4 at Wimereux Communal Cemetery, near Boulogne.
-He is remembered in Oakham School chapel.
+He is remembered in Oakham School Chapel.

 https://www.rutlandremembers.org/fallen/626/horsley-lieutenant-claude-cressy